 Photo by Zane Rubin

 Debuting a little under two years ago, the Los Angeles League of Musicians, better known as LA LOM, embodies the city’s lively music scene.
 The LA natives, originally consisting of Zac Sokolow (guitar), Jake Faulkner (bass), and Nicholas Baker (percussion), specialize in instrumental tracks that you can perfectly imagine playing in the background of a cantina or a bustling backyard party.
 Although unafraid to venture into other genres, their focus remains on cumbia, music that soundtracked their lives and has subsequently influenced songs such as the atmospheric groove of their last single, “Llorar.”
-Where they lack vocals, they more than make up for their skill and ability to capture the spirit of L.A. through tracks that feel as though you’re listening in on a group of friends playing for themselves.
+Where they lack vocals, they more than makeup for their skill and ability to capture the spirit of L.A. through tracks that feel like you’re listening in on a group of friends playing for themselves.

 Glass Beams